GW190814: Circumstantial Evidence for Up-Down Quark Star: Result and discussion

 There are a number of important implications if the $ud$QM is absolutely stable~\citep{Hol18,Zha20,Xia20,Iid20,Ren20}.
 One interesting example is the existence of stable $ud$QM nuggets or $ud$lets, and consequently a new ``continent of stability'' of $ud$lets is expected to appear as an extension of the hypothesized ``island of stability'' around mass number $A\sim 300$ in nuclear landscape~\citep{Hol18}.
 While a sophisticated calculation is needed to predict the properties of the $ud$lets, here we assume a $ud$let is a sphere of radius $R$ containing $u$~($d$) quarks with constant number density $n_u$~($n_d$), and the energy per baryon of $ud$lets with baryon number $A$ and electric charge number $Z$ can then be estimated by using a simple mass formula, i.e., $E_{ud\rm{lets}}(A,Z) = E(n_u,n_d) + 4\pi \Sigma R^2/A + 3Z^2e^2/(5AR)$, where $E(n_u,n_d)$ is the energy per baryon of the $ud$QM and $\Sigma$ is the surface tension coefficient of the $ud$QM.
 Currently, the $\Sigma$ is poorly known and its value largely depends on the model and method~\citep{Jai06,Wen10,Xia18,Xia20}.
 The $^{294}_{118}$Og~\citep{Oga12} is the heaviest nucleus discovered so far, and its energy per baryon is $931.975$~MeV~\citep{Wan17}.
-So the $E_{ud\rm{lets}}(A,Z)$ for $A=294$ and $Z=118$ should be larger than $931.975$~MeV to avoid the strong decay of $^{294}_{118}$Og into a $ud$let, and this leads to a constraint of $\Sigma \ge 91.5$~MeV/fm$^2$.
-The $\Sigma \ge 91.5$~MeV/fm$^2$ should be considered as a rough estimate since we neglect the higher-order terms in the mass formula, such as the surface symmetry energy term and the curvature term, which are even more uncertain.
-Nevertheless, it will be extremely interesting to explore the $ud$let production in various nuclear reactions related to the synthesis of superheavy nuclei, high-energy collider, ultrahigh-energy cosmic rays, and the nucleosynthesis in supernova explosions or binary QS merging.
+So the $E_{ud\rm{lets}}(A,Z)$ for $A=294$ and $Z=118$ should be larger than $931.975$~MeV to avoid the strong decay of $^{294}_{118}$Og into a $ud$let, and this leads to a constraint of $\Sigma \ge 152$~MeV/fm$^2$.
+We also adopt Thomas-Fermi approximation~\citep{Xia20}, which considers scalar and vector potentials, to calculate the minimum surface tension that prevents $^{294}_{118}\mathrm{Og}$ from decaying into a $ud$let, and find $\Sigma \ge 165$~MeV/fm$^2$.
+These estimates of $\Sigma$ are significantly larger than the value of $19.35$~MeV/fm$^2$ from the quark-meson model~\citep{Hol18} but seem to agree with the larger value of $145 - 165$~MeV/fm$^2$ obtained within the NJL model~\citep{Lug13}.
+In addition, we note a recent work~\citep{Lug21} based on the MIT bag model suggests that the quark vector interactions, which have been considered in the present CQM model, can strongly enhance the surface tension and the curvature energy of quark matter drops.
+To self-consistently calculate the mass of $ud$lets and the surface tension of $ud$QM within the CQM model with the Hamiltonian Eq.~(\ref{Eq:Hami}) is challenging and deserves further investigation in future.
+Moreover, it will be extremely interesting to explore the $ud$let production in various nuclear reactions related to the synthesis of superheavy nuclei, high-energy collider, ultrahigh-energy cosmic rays, and the nucleosynthesis in supernova explosions or binary QS merging.
 Compared to the three-flavor strangelets~\citep{Far84}, the two-flavor $ud$lets would be much easily produced in these nuclear reactions involving a large number of baryons ($\gtrsim 300$).